 This CD establishes John Littlejohn as one of the best blues men in Chicago.
 His strong blues voice and piercing guitar style driven by a powerful rhythm section make for some of the best blues I have had the pleasure of recording.
 Not only is John a master of the slide guitar style but he picks in his own fashion and is a prolific songwriter.
+(John Littlejohn died on Feb.
+1, 1994 in Chicago, IL.)

-(Chris Strachwitz - 1968)
+Chris Strachwitz - 1968